-There is a strong consensus among those in the blogging world that WordPress is hands-down the best blogging platform out there.
+There’s a strong consensus among those in the blogging world that WordPress is hands-down the best blogging platform out there.

-All of that being said, it’s extremely easy to build a WordPress site that’s cumbersome to use and irritatingly slow to load if one just throws a bunch of “pieces” together.
-And that’s not a good thing since a slow loading website tends to drive away visitors in droves and keep your pages from ranking well in the search engines.
+But that being said, it’s extremely easy to build a WordPress site that’s cumbersome to use, irritatingly slow to load and inherently insecure if one just throws a bunch of “pieces” together to create their blog.

-2 – Choose a high-quality WordPress theme for your blog.
-There are tons of free themes for you to choose from, but there are also tons of bloated, slow and poorly coded free themes as well.
+There are thousands of free WordPress themes for you to choose from, but unfortunately many of them are bloated, slow and poorly coded.
 If you choose the wrong one, your site will be slow to load AND easy for hackers to break into.

 If you decide to go with a free theme (and it’s fine if you do – I’ve used free themes on some of my blogs for years), I suggest visiting a couple of WordPress forums like the official one at WordPress.org or the great WordPress community over at Digital Point and ask the seasoned WordPress users there for recommendations.

 Every byte of data transmitted from your web server to the visitor’s computer adds precious time to your page loads, and images are typically the “heaviest” items on your page.

 I limit the sizes of my image files in two ways.
 First, on most of my blogs I crop and/or re-size the images to 300 pixels in width.
 That makes them perfect for use as an acceptable thumbnail while still being large enough to add value and context to the post.

-Keeping every component of your WordPress blog up to date will also help keep your blog running smoothly and efficiently.
+Keeping every component of your WordPress blog up to date will help keep your blog running quickly, smoothly and securely.

 Every plugin and widget you use adds extra code and a corresponding delay to your blog’s page load times.
 That’s why you need to be very judicious when deciding whether to install a new plugin.

 Of course if you need a specific plugin to serve a needed function, by all means use it.
 I use a dozen or more on some of my blogs!

 Caching plugins are great because they create static HTML versions of the slower loading dynamic pages created by the WordPress engine, store them in a “cache”, then serve them to visitors when your pages are requested.

-8 – Use a Content Delivery Network (CDN) to make your blog pages load quickly in every part of the world.
-With the exception of installing a caching plugin, this is the single most effective way to make your blog load as quickly as possible if a large percentage of your readers live in different countries.
+A good CDN will help ensure that your blog’s pages load quickly in every part of the world.
+With the exception of installing a caching plugin, this is the single most effective way to make your blog load as quickly as possible, especially if a large percentage of your readers live in different countries.

 CDNs work their magic by storing the most important bits and pieces of your blog’s web pages on multiple servers that are located in different countries around the globe.